Sanaelotfi/sanaelotfi.github.io/index.md

 I am a PhD student at the [Center for Data Science](https://cds.nyu.edu/) at NYU and a [DeepMind fellow](https://nyudatascience.medium.com/deepmind-fellow-profile-sanae-lotfi-9197c0c5fb94), advised by Professor [Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/).

-I am interested in designing robust models that can generalize well in-distribution and out-of-distribution.
+I am currently interested in designing robust models that can generalize well in-distribution and out-of-distribution.
 I also work on the closely related question of understanding and quantifying the generalization properties of deep neural networks.
-Our latest work on model comparison and generalization received the Outstanding Paper Award at ICML 2022.
-More broadly, my research interests include Bayesian learning, large-scale optimization, and time series modeling.
+Our latest work on [Bayesian model comparison](https://arxiv.org/abs/2202.11678) received the Outstanding Paper Award at ICML 2022.

 Prior to NYU, I obtained a master’s degree in applied mathematics from [Polytechnique Montreal](https://www.polymtl.ca/).
 I was fortunate to work there with Professors [Andrea Lodi](https://tech.cornell.edu/people/andrea-lodi/) and [Dominique Orban](https://dpo.github.io/) to design stochastic first- and second-order algorithms with compelling theoretical and empirical properties for machine learning and large-scale optimization.
 I received the Best Master's Thesis Award in Applied Mathematics for this work.